Many Fantasy Football owners are on a constant quest for a Holy Grail.

 That one "advanced analytic" that unlocks a player's true upside.
 That one film breakdown that reveals future fantasy value.
-The one expert who never misses on his takes.
+The one expert who never misses on his/her takes.

 Guess what?
 None of those exist.

 No single stat.
-No one evaluation tool.
+No one tool.
 No sole expert.
-Hell, even if I think I'm the greatest fantasy football guru to ever exist, I'm also "real enough" to know batting 100% is impossible.
+Hell, even if I think I'm one of the greatest fantasy football gurus to ever exist, I'm also "real enough" to know batting 100% is impossible.
 Or 80%.
 Shit, 70% is a banner year.

-You see, so many factors go into fantasy success -- all of which are out of any of our own control.
+You see, so many factors go into fantasy success -- all of which are out of the control of us nerds.
 Thus, hunting for that one crystal ball metric or analyst is a complete waste of time.

 On Wall Street, analysts are always hunting for Indicators -- predictive factors that help project the future value of a particular stock.
-In the best five minutes of The Wolf of Wall Street, Matthew McConaughey calls these indicators nonexistent, and the market completely unpredictable:
+In the best five minutes of The Wolf of Wall Street, Matthew McConaughey calls them nonexistent, and the market completely unpredictable:

 “First rule of Wall Street – Nobody – and I don’t care if you’re Warren Buffet or Jimmy Buffet – nobody knows if a stock is going up, down or fucking sideways, least of all stockbrokers.
 But we have to pretend we know.”